majiyaz2/NotApp/README.md

-Here's the formatted README content without any markdown formatting:

-Notedly: A Social Note Taking App
+NotedAPI: A Social Note Taking API

-Notedly is a social note-taking application that allows users to create, read, update, and delete their own notes.
+Notedly is a social note-taking API that allows users to create, read, update, and delete their own notes.
 Users can also view a feed of notes created by other users, read individual notes from others, and "favorite" notes they like.
 The application supports plain text and Markdown formatting for notes.

 Features